 Treatment time is an important factor for effectiveness of treating bed bug infestations with heat.
 Treatment time is dictated by various factors such as clutter, structure, layout of the space, severity of infestations, and air flow management.
 Adults are generally most susceptible with eggs being most tolerant.
 Treatment time minimums ensure heat penetration reaches all places where bed bugs can take refuge.
 Holding lethal temperatures for a longer time will be more effective than shorter treatment times and is a function of the factors mentioned above.

 Heat kills by dehydration or drying out the bed bugs.
 The high heat atmosphere causes the insect to desiccate and die due to lack of moisture.

 Please note when temperatures exceed 115 degrees Fahrenheit, humidity becomes less of a concern.

 When you sign up for an monthly Bed Bug Inspection Program.

 Mosquito bites typically occur at dusk or at night as mosquitoes swarm.
 Spring and summer seasons are worst.
 Mosquito bites typically occur hours or days later.
 Redness and itching on and around bites is common.
 Swelling may occur as itching aggravates bite sites.
 Mosquitoes are carriers of Malaria, Yellow fever, Dengue fever, West Nile fever and other illnesses.

 Bed bug bites create large wheels of bites made in orderly rows.
 Itching and skin redness on and around bite site are common.
 Localized swelling and the formation of blisters may occur.
 Occasionally, small losses of skin tissue occur.
 Bite wheels gradually are reduced to red marks which gradually fade over a few days.
-Bed bugs have not scientifically been shown to be vector/agents of disease(s) except skin irritations and/or lesions.
+There’s no evidence that bed bugs carry diseases.